odewahn/fetcher/README.md

 # Build executable part II with codesigning

+## Before you start

+Set up all the stuff apple requires, as described in the "Setup" section of https://github.com/txoof/codesign/blob/main/Signing_and_Notarizing_HOWTO.md:

+- Developer ID Application certificate
+- Developer ID Installer certificate

 ## Building the binary

 Go through all the rigamarole to build the binary.